History of the Jews in Latvia: Culture and education

 On December 8, 1919, the general bill on schools was passed by the People's Council of Latvia; this coincided with the bill on the cultural autonomy of the minorities.
 In the Ministry of Education, there were special departments for the minorities.
 The engineer Jacob Landau (Jakobs Landau) headed the Jewish department.
-A broad network of Hebrew and Yiddish schools, in which Jewish children received a free education, was established.
-In addition to these, there were also Russian and German schools for Jewish children, chosen in accordance with the language of their families and wishes of their parents.
-These were, however, later excluded from the Jewish department because, by decision of the Ministry of Education, only the Hebrew and Yiddish schools were included within the scope of Jewish autonomy.

-In 1933 there were ninety-eight Jewish elementary schools with approximately 12,000 pupils and 742 teachers, eighteen secondary schools with approximately 2,000 pupils and 286 teachers, and four vocational schools with 300 pupils and thirty-seven teachers.
-Pupils attended religious or secular schools according to their parents’ wishes.
-There were also government pedagogic institutes for teachers in Hebrew and Yiddish, courses for kindergarten teachers, popular universities, a popular Jewish music academy, evening schools for working youth, a Yiddish theater, and cultural clubs.
-There was a Jewish press reflecting a variety of trends.

 After the Ulmanis coup d’état of May 15, 1934, restrictions were placed on the autonomy of minorities' "cultures and minorities" education as well as education in native language.
 This was part of a wider move to standardize Latvian usage in schooling and professional and governmental sectors.
 As a result, Jewish schools continue to operate while secular Yiddish schools were closed.
 This resulted in the works of eminent Jewish authors such as the poet Hayim Nahman Bialik (Haims Nahmans Bjaliks) and historian Simon Dubnow (Šimons Dubnovs) being removed from the Jewish curriculum.
-Notably, Dubnow was among the Jews who fled from Germany to Latvia for safety in 1938.
-(Latvia continued to take in refugees until the fall of 1938.)

 All political parties and organizations were also abolished.
 Of Jewish groups, only Agudat Israel continued to operate.
 Jewish social life did, however, retain its vitality.
 Owing in part to the restrictions imposed on minorities including Jews, the influence of religion and Zionism increased, motivating some to immigrate to Palestine.
 This also increased the influence of the banned Social Democrats, while the Jewish intelligentsia gravitated toward Zionism.